jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_4.png "eque")

-Where *λ* is the arrival intensity. *k* is a number something happen.
+where *λ* is the arrival intensity. *k* is a number something happen.
 ### Mixed-Exponential Jump Diffusion Model
 Under the mixed-exponential jump diffusion model (MEM), the dynamics of the asset price St are given by